In this article, we’re looking at ways to clean your fireplace with a special focus on the fireplace burner.

 In other words, you’ll need to cover or clean your entire gas fireplace as dirt might be settled on such surfaces as well.

-Before cleaning begins, it’s necessary to first put off or turn off your gas valve.
+Before cleaning begins, it’s necessary to first put off or turn off your gas control valve.

 This cuts off any gas supplies to prevent accidents.
 For a gas fireplace that has been recently used, you’ll need to wait out until it’s completely cool before starting any cleanup.